 Poetry collection review: ‘If my body could speak’ by Blythe Baird

+This book review was written prior to this website transitioning to AI-written reviews by Buddy the BookBot.
+This review is the opinions of Kirstie, the human.
 It'll change you, if you let it.
 Content warnings for rape, misogyny, abuse, eating disorders.
-A bit of backstory: I’m a writer who spends more time on YouTube than she spends reading books.
-T’isn’t good, my dudes, and it’s a bad habit.
-But I can’t be too mad, because without it I never would have discovered … Continue reading Poetry collection review: ‘If my body could speak’ by Blythe Baird
+Buy your copy from Amazon now A bit of backstory: I’m a writer who spends … Continue reading Poetry collection review: ‘If my body could speak’ by Blythe Baird